 Studies Of Elderberry For Cold and Flu

-There have been a number of tests and studies done on elderberry and their effect on immune function.
+There have been a number of tests and studies done on this amazing medicinal plant and its effect on immune function.

-Sambucol, a standardized black elderberry extract, has been found to be effective against 10 strains of the influenza virus!
+Sambucol, a standardized black elderberry extract (or Sambucus Nigra), has been found to be effective against 10 strains of the influenza virus!

-And as for what researchers found in relation to reducing the duration of colds and flu- they found elderberry could shorten symptoms of illness by 3-4 days!!
+And as for what researchers found in relation to reducing the duration of colds and flu symptoms- they found elderberry could shorten symptoms of illness by 3-4 days!!